jjengelberts/precourse-test/README.md

     ...
 ```

 Please use them often.
-The **prints** will not influence the auto-grading mechanism, since these only check the finally returned value from your function.
+These **prints** will not influence the auto-grading mechanism, since only the finally returned value(s) will be checked.

 ## Final instruction

-Before you start solving any of the challenge, please press `Ctrl-Enter` in very first the cell (PC) or `Command-Enter` (Mac).
+Before you start solving any of the challenge, please press `Ctrl-Enter` (PC) or `Command-Enter` (Mac) in very first the cell.
 It will load the modules needed for testing and auto-grading the challenges.
 After you did, a number between the square brackets will appear in front of the cell, like - for example:
 ```python
 [1]
 ```